-Within 15 business days of receiving the referral, any time frame exceptions shall be approved by the CO, the vendor shall provide:
+Within 15 business days of receiving the referral, any time frame exceptions shall be approved by the USPO/USPSO, the vendor shall provide:

-- 1. At least one comprehensive clinical/diagnostic interview utilizing a structured interview tool that is in accordance with state licensing standards, such as the Structured Clinical Interview for DSM; - 2.
+- 1. At least one comprehensive clinical/diagnostic interview utilizing a structured interview tool such as the Structured Clinical Interview for DSM; - 2.
 A typed report to the USPO/USPSO within 10 business days of the vendor's completion of the diagnostic interview with the defendant/person under supervision and must include more than simply a synopsis or overview of reports provided by the USPO/USPSO to the vendor for background information.
 The typed report shall, at a minimum, include the following: - a.
-The defendant's/person under supervision's demographic information; marital status; education; employment; housing status; trauma history; history of domestic violence (as either a perpetrator or a victim); financial situation; health history; strengths and limitations or problem areas; skill deficits; cultural considerations. - b.
-The defendant's/person under supervision's substance use and mental health history including substances used, patterns of use, periods of extended abstinence and relapse, diagnoses, treatment, impairment related to these issues, family history of mental health and substance use, current symptoms,
+The defendant's/person under supervision's demographic information; marital status; education; employment; housing status; trauma history; history of domestic violence (as either a perpetrator or a victim); financial situation; health history; strengths and limitations or problem areas; skill deficits; cultural barriers. - b.
+The defendant's/person under supervision's chronological substance use history including substances used, patterns of use, periods of extended abstinence and relapse; diagnoses, treatment, impairment related to these issues; family history of substance use; and identification of stage of change and readiness to engage in services. - c.
+The defendant's/person under supervision's chronological mental health history including family history of mental illness, diagnoses, treatment, hospitalizations, current symptoms and mental status, and medications. - d.
+Recommendations for further evaluation (including determining need for psychotropic medications or further substance use evaluations), as well as a